apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/url-to-script-resolution.md

 JCR repository, the resource type in a servlet component configuration or the "virtual" bundle resource path (if a script is provided inside a bundle without being installed into the JCR repository).

-For the whole Truth about script resolution, see the [ScriptSelectionTest](https://github.com/apache/sling-org-apache-sling-servlets-resolver/blob/master/src/test/java/org/apache/sling/servlets/resolver/internal/helper/ScriptSelectionTest.java) class.
+For the whole Truth about script resolution, see the [ScriptSelectionTest](https://github.com/apache/sling-org-apache-sling-servlets-resolver/blob/master/src/test/java/org/apache/sling/servlets/resolver/internal/helper/ScriptSelectionTest.java) and [ResourceCollectorTest](https://github.com/apache/sling-org-apache-sling-servlets-resolver/blob/master/src/test/java/org/apache/sling/servlets/resolver/internal/helper/ResourceCollectorTest.java) classes.
 If you see interesting cases that are not covered there, please let us know via the Sling users mailing list.

 TODO: explain super types, servlet path mappings, node type resource types (`my:type -> my/type`)